 All of the above titles are listed on Zia’s website, so take that as you will.
 Also, Zia typically does a killer sale on their used records on RSD.
 Take advantage of the savings and beef up your collection for pennies on the dollar.

-For those in North Phoenix, we highly recommend stopping by The Record Room, 2601 Weset Dunlap, #21, which opens at 10 a.m.
+The Record Room, 2601 Weset Dunlap, #21, which opens at 10 a.m.
 This year, they are getting a “chunk of cool record store releases,” according to their Facebook page, as well as a strong lineup of bands starting at 1 p.m.
 The live music culminates with a set from Tucson’s groovy garage-horror punks, The Mission Creeps, at 5.

 But you should get there early to scope out records, including a killer selection of new and used punk, an awesome T-shirt selection, and good vibes.
 Also keep an eye out for two RSD exclusives in particular: The Lurker’s 1978 debut Fulham Fallout, which is fun and well worth your time if you love the late ’70s English post-punk sound (think early Jam, a bit of the Stranglers, and Eddie and the Hot Rods); and Public Squares’ 8-inch record NWR&P ($11.98) — for fans of quirky, odd, rockin’ new wave.